ASSAULT ON WALL STREET

 BAILOUT: THE AGE OF GREED

 Outside of making cheap genre films, there is another side to Uwe Boll.
 And that is a director who aspires to be an ardent voice of social conscience.
 In between his regular fare, Boll has made films such as Darfur (2009) and Auschwitz (2011) wherein he attempts to take on big and contentious social issues.
 These have justly been greeted with a certain cynicism in that Bolls attempts to tackle serious matters sit alongside astonishingly bad taste works like Postal (2007) in which he appears as a himself and claims to be a child molester and Blubberella (2011), a farce in which he casts himself as a cartoon version of Adolf Hitler.
-Nevertheless, Boll does appear to be someone who, according to his Facebook feed at least, is very angry and scathing about much of the way that things are in society.
-More recently, Boll has taken to making a series of op ed YouTube videos about the state of world affairs.
+Nevertheless, Boll does appear to be someone who, according to his Facebook feed at least, is very angry about the way that things are in society.
+Boll at one point even took to making a series of op ed YouTube videos about the state of world affairs.

 While Uwe Boll is determined to make a message film about the subprime mortgage crisis, one suspects that the issues are so large and complex that no one film can possibly hope to grapple with them.
 Boll nevertheless tries and the film often seems packed to the edges with pieces of commentary.
 The plot manages to wind in everything from the US medical insurance nightmare, the escalation of personal debt, the powerlessness of individuals affected by the banking crisis, the ineffectuality of prosecution of the guilty and the home foreclosures.
 In the background, we see images of cops busting the homeless and discussions of the blurring of finance and politics on tvs.
 Even scenes where the cops and security guards sit down to lunch together is packed with throwaway lines making points about issues.

 There have been films about psycho bankers before with The Banker (1989) and in particular American Psycho (2000).
-However, all of these are from the perspective of the financiers and Assault on Wall Street is the first to take the point-of-view of the other side.
-Unlike Margin Call (2011) and Arbitrage (2012), which tried to give an analysis of the 2008 economic meltdown from the banks perspective or even Martin Scorseses glorious The Wolf of Wall Street (2013), which showed the insane excess of the lifestyle, Uwe Bolls sympathies are squarely red-blooded ones and anger directed at those responsible for the situation.
+Uwe Boll even made one of them with Sanctimony (2000) about a stockbroker turned serial killer.
+However, all of these are from the perspective of the financiers.
+By contrast, Assault on Wall Street is the first to take the point-of-view of the other side.
+Unlike Margin Call (2011), Arbitrage (2012), and The Big Short (2015), which tried to give an analysis of the 2008 economic meltdown from the banks perspective or even Martin Scorseses glorious The Wolf of Wall Street (2013), which showed the insane excess of the lifestyle, Uwe Bolls sympathies are squarely red-blooded ones and anger directed at those responsible for the situation.
 He is determined to put us in the shoes of the average joe affected by the crisis, characters that never even seem to figure in any of these other films.
 Dominic Purcell is cast as an archetypal blue-collar worker and Boll plays all the violin strings he can, right down to having Purcells wife committing suicide at the financial burden she has become.

 The first half of the film takes us through Dominic Purcells frustrations with medical insurance, loan companies, financial regulators, the lies of his broker, punishing laws and fines placed on the user, the lawyer who promises much then avoids doing anything because of quibbles over the fine print and so on.
 After this point, Assault on Wall Street gives up on being a film about analysing the financial situation and becomes the equivalent of a Death Wish (1974), working on a level of crude rage directed against the injustice as Dominic Purcell goes on a shooting spree against financiers.
 Rather than Margin Call or something like Wall Street (1987), the nearest equivalent you might look to is Falling Down (1993).
 (Quite possibly Uwe Boll was also thinking of Taxi Driver (1976) as the scenes where Dominic Purcell gets armed and practices drawing guns in a mirror seem to have been directly uplifted from the Scorsese film).
 In the end, for all its aspiration to social relevancy and saying something about the 2008 economic crisis, Assault on Wall Street is a film that is fairly crude in its drive.
 There is at least an amusingly sardonic ending.

-Uwe Bolls other genre films are:- the serial killer film Sanctimony (2000); the backwoods horror Blackwoods (2002); the high school shooting rampage film Heart of America (2003); the zombie film House of the Dead (2003); the monster movie/videogame adaptation Alone in the Dark (2005); the vampire hunting videogame adaptation BloodRayne (2005) and its sequels Bloodrayne: Deliverance (2007) and Bloodrayne: The Third Reich (2011); the fantasy adventure In the Name of the King: A Dungeon Siege Tale (2007) and its sequels In the Name of the King: Two Worlds (2011) and In the Name of the King 3 (2014); Seed (2007) about an executed killer returned from the grave; the videogame adaptation Far Cry (2008); Rampage (2009) about a man on a shooting spree and its sequels Rampage: Capital Punishment (2014) and Rampage: President Down (2016); Stoic (2009) about sadism and brutality in a prison; The Final Storm (2010) about an apocalyptic storm and the arrival of a mysterious stranger; the gonzo bad taste comedy Blubberella (2011) about an overweight vampire heroine; and a segment of the horror anthology The Profane Exhibit (2013).
-Boll has also produced the ghost story They Wait (2007), Alone in the Dark II (2008), Zombie Massacre (2012), Legend of the Red Reaper (2013), Prisoners of the Sun (2013), Morning Star (2014), Anger of the Dead (2015), Zombie Massacre 2: Reich of the Dead (2015) and Jack Goes Home (2016).
+Uwe Bolls other genre films are:- the serial killer film Sanctimony (2000); the backwoods horror Blackwoods (2002); the high school shooting rampage film Heart of America: Home Room (2002); the zombie film House of the Dead (2003); the monster movie/videogame adaptation Alone in the Dark (2005); the vampire hunting videogame adaptation BloodRayne (2005) and its sequels Bloodrayne: Deliverance (2007) and Bloodrayne: The Third Reich (2011); the fantasy adventure In the Name of the King: A Dungeon Siege Tale (2007) and its sequels In the Name of the King: Two Worlds (2011) and In the Name of the King 3 (2014); the videogame adaptation Postal (2007), a surreal bad taste satire about a shooting rampage; Seed (2007) about an executed killer returned from the grave; the videogame adaptation Far Cry (2008); Rampage (2009) about a man on a shooting spree and its sequels Rampage: Capital Punishment (2014) and Rampage: President Down (2016); Stoic (2009) about sadism and brutality in a prison; The Final Storm (2010) about an apocalyptic storm and the arrival of a mysterious stranger; the gonzo bad taste comedy Blubberella (2011) about an overweight vampire heroine; and a segment of the horror anthology The Profane Exhibit (2013).
+Boll has also produced the ghost story They Wait (2007), Alone in the Dark II (2008), Zombie Massacre (2012), Legend of the Red Reaper (2013), Prisoners of the Sun (2013), Morning Star (2014), Viy (2014), Anger of the Dead (2015), Zombie Massacre 2: Reich of the Dead (2015) and Jack Goes Home (2016).